Northwest Commission on Colleges and Universities: Scope

 Before 2020, when the Department of Education reorganized accreditation, NWCCU was the regional authority on educational quality and institutional effectiveness of higher education institutions in the seven-state Northwest region of Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 It establishes accreditation criteria and evaluation procedures by which institutions are reviewed.
 The commission is recognized by the Council for Higher Education Accreditation.

 The Commission oversees regional accreditation for 156 institutions.
 Its decision-making body consists of up to twenty-six Commissioners who represent the public and the diversity of higher education institutions within the Northwest region.

 The NWCCU also accredits non-US institutions.
-Capilano University and Thompson Rivers University of British Columbia, Canada received accreditation in 2013 and 2018, respectively.
+Capilano University, Simon Fraser University, and Thompson Rivers University of British Columbia, Canada received accreditation in 2013, 2015, and 2018, respectively.
+However, as of 1 April 2024, Capilano University is no longer accredited by NWCCU.

 History

 In 1917, the organization was formed as the Northwest Association of Secondary and Higher Schools.

 In 1974, the association changed its name to the Northwest Association of Schools and Colleges, which included two divisions, one being the Northwest Association of Colleges and Universities.

 In 2002, the Northwest Association of Colleges and Universities split from the Northwest Association of Accredited Schools (NWAAS) to create two separate organizations, changing the name of the organization to the Northwest Commission on Colleges and Universities (NWCCU).
 NWCCU has since handled the accreditation of institutions of higher education, while the Northwest Association of Accredited Schools (NWAAS) handled the accreditation of primary and secondary schools.

-In 2012, NWAAS merged with AdvancED.
+In 2012, NWAC merged with AdvancED.

+In 2025, NWCCU announced Dr. Selena Grace as its new president and CEO.